sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/explanations/features.md

 * **Java, Scala, Kotlin**: Setup [auto-indexing](auto_indexing.md) and a [JVM dependencies code host](../../integration/jvm.md).
 * **JavaScript, TypeScript**: Setup [auto-indexing](auto_indexing.md) and a [npm dependencies code host](../../integration/npm.md).

-> NOTE: This feature is in Beta phase and is not available for other language ecosystems at the moment.
+> NOTE: This feature is in beta and is not available for other language ecosystems at the moment.

 ## Find implementations